SWE-Exp: Experience-Driven Software Issue Resolution: Related Work

 Despite remarkable progress in performance results, existing approaches face several critical limitations that hinder their practical effectiveness.
 Current evaluations rely mainly on static offline datasets, raising concerns about solution memorization and configuration-specific optimizations rather than genuine algorithmic advances~\cite{zhang2025swebench}.
 While graph-based methods demonstrate effective fault localization and Monte Carlo Tree Search-based exploration shows potential for higher-quality fixes, these methods often provide limited improvements in patch quality due to substantial computational costs and frequent failure to identify correct solutions after extensive search~\cite{jiang2025cosil, antoniades2024swesearch}.
 Analysis of agent behavior reveals common failure patterns including overthinking and premature disengagement that further limit effectiveness~\cite{cuadron2025danger}.
 Most critically, existing approaches lack systematic methods to learn from repair experiences, resulting in repeated exploration of failed strategies and missed opportunities to leverage successful patterns from previous attempts~\cite{zhao2024expelc, feng2025get, tang2025agent}.

 EvoCoder~\cite{lin2024llms} introduces a promising multi-agent continuous learning framework for issue code reproduction that uses reflection mechanisms allowing LLMs to continuously learn from previously resolved problems and dynamically improve strategies for new challenges.
+SAGE~\cite{hayashi2025self} proposes a test-time adaptation framework that enables language-model-powered agents to improve their planning and execution over time by inducing concise plan abstractions from their own task experience and conditioning subsequent policy decisions on these abstractions to refine behavior and performance.
 Building on this valuable insight of leveraging historical experiences, our \approach further extends the experience-driven paradigm to the complete repository-level issue resolution workflow. \approach introduces a comprehensive experience-enhanced framework that captures and leverages structured experiences across multiple stages of the issue resolution process—from initial problem comprehension to final code modification.
+Crucially, these experiences are not limited to a single repository; \approach enables the aggregation and reuse of trajectories collected from heterogeneous external codebases, allowing agents to transfer problem-solving knowledge across repositories with differing architectures and domains.
 Through systematic distillation of multi-faceted experiences (problem comprehension and modification patterns) and their application via a dual-agent architecture, \approach transforms the entire repair workflow from isolated problem-solving into strategic, experience-guided issue resolution.